Making a complaint is speaking up about something you are not happy with or you do not like.

 We will try to sort things out straight away.

-If we can’t sort things out straight away, we will tell you what is happening.
+If we cannot sort things out straight away, we will treat your complaint as a formal complaint.

 What if I am still unhappy?